Frequently Asked Questions

 A: Yes!
 I strongly believe in having studio gatherings - it is highly motivational to see other musicians working hard and growing alongside you!
 We also build community and make new friends and strengthen old friendships and musical partnerships.

-I hold four Violin Studio Classes each year where the children each perform a solo for the group, and we also join in group songs and activities.
+I hold five Violin Studio Classes each year where the children each perform a solo for the group, and we also join in group songs and activities.
 I highly encourage attendance at all four studio classes, as they are included in your weekly lesson tuition and are fabulous opportunities for all the students and families in the studio.
 It is part of the Suzuki model to hold group classes as they are very motivational.

 There are two formal recitals each year: the Fall and Spring Solo Recitals.
 These recitals are for singers and violinists.
 The Solo Recitals are a wonderful opportunity for students to work hard towards a performance goal.
 We dress up in our best clothes and perform onstage - it's a lot of fun!